mdnwvn/notillegal.link/README.md

 ## Why does this exist?

-Well you see, I bought this domain 4 years ago and it's been draining my bank account every since so I though I'd finally get around to doing what I've always meant to do on it.
+Well you see, I bought this domain 4 years ago and it's been draining my bank account ever since so I thought I'd finally get around to doing what I've always meant to do on it.

 # Usage